Your Step-by-step guide to planning cremation arrangements

 Tucson, AZ 85714

-How do I prepare if my loved one is in hospice care?
+How do I prepare if my loved one is in hospice care in Tucson, AZ?

 If your loved one is in hospice care and the support staff has advised you to prepare for his or her passing, it can help to have provisional arrangements in place.
-This is so that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.
+This ensures that when the time comes, the hospice can immediately contact the funeral service provider and arrange for the transfer of your loved one into their care.

-What help with funeral expenses is there for low-income or uninsured families?
+What help with funeral expenses is there for low-income or uninsured families in Pima County, AZ?

-This is a question we get asked a lot as more families find themselves not being able to pay for funeral expenses.
+This is a question we are asked frequently as more families struggle to afford funeral expenses.
 Unfortunately, there is very limited public or state assistance for funeral costs.
 The state takes care of indigent deaths, but a pauper burial or cremation does this.

 Social Security offers a $255 death benefit payment (if qualifying), and the funeral director will be able to assist you with claiming this.